Farm to School of North Carolina Awards

 - increase f2s visibility;

-- encourage more and stronger farm to school programs (more schools, counties, LEAs);
+- encourage more and stronger farm to school efforts (more schools, counties, LEAs);

 - collect data as advocacy tool; and,